CodeMaestro-AI/CodeMaestro/README.md

 **Default model:** deepseek-chat
 **Language:** JavaScript (CommonJS)

+# codeMaestro Alpha

+codeMaestro is an alpha AI coding tool built around governed execution instead of open-ended agent loops.
-codeMaestro is a structured code generation pipeline.
-You give it a task and a list of files; it decomposes the task, generates code in isolated sections, and writes the output -- with a structural safety gate that prevents destructive writes.
-It produces the same results as agentic coding tools (100% pass rate on 49 exercises and 44 multi-file checks) while using **15-45x fewer tokens**.
+You give it a task and a bounded file list.
+The system decomposes the task, generates code in isolated sections, and checks structural invariants before writing.
+The core idea comes from accounting controls: the model should not be the same actor that proposes, verifies, writes, and declares completion.

 ---